ikeda042/CytoMatic4/Readme.md

 \mathbf{G}\in \mathbb{R}^{i\times{j}}
 $$

-then the filtering matrix for excluding all the pixells outside the cells and be written as:
+then the filtering matrix for excluding all the pixells outside the cells is written as:

 $$ \mathbf{W} =  \begin{pmatrix}
   w_{0,0}&\cdots &w_{i,0}\\